thetrevorharmon/gatsby-plugin-tslint/README.md

 ## Configuring TSLint

-This plugin assumes that you use `tslint.json` and `tsconfig.json` files to configure TSLint.
+This plugin assumes that you use a `tslint.json` file to configure TSLint.
 Use those files to do all of your configuration.